aegis-rbx/simba-aegis/README.md

 Its features include:
 - A modular structure for all your code.
 - Natively supports discord slash commands.
-- Supports CRON jobs for repetitive tasks.
+- Supports CRON jobs as modules for repetitive tasks.
 - Supports terminal commands in a CLI.
 Terminal commands are added as modules too.

 ### Config/Setup: